 InterScale Scales Manager

-InterScale hosts future-dated item, price and label information from one 'scale-neutral' system at your grocery chain headquarters to an entire mix of scales, regardless of vendor, model or protocol.
+InterScale hosts future-dated item, price and label information from one scale-neutral system at your grocery chain headquarters to an entire mix of scales, regardless of vendor, model, protocol or age.

 The Dashboard view within InterScale, you are provided with a graphical summary, with drill-down capabilities, of business performance and exceptions, including monitoring of mission critical events and errors.

 Finally, you're free to find the best scales and label printers for the job without connectivity restraints or single-brand software restrictions - free to determine your degree of centralized control.
 InterScale improves your labeling accuracy, with less human intervention and full closed-loop feedback visibility of errors.

 By improving scale pricing and tare accuracy, InterScale can save your stores money every day - in each department.
 Less labor costs, higher profits, higher sales volume, reduced spoils and shrink.
 Brilliant, isn't it?

 A robust closed-loop scales management system is essential for the pro-active management of remote labeling devices, but also to maintain regulatory label compliance for ingredients lists, allergens, nutri-facts, Country Of Origin (COOL) and traceability information.

 The web-centric InterScale Central System provides a user interface for price managers and scale data owners to define and transmit scale data maintenance.
 In-store associates use any web-browser to access the system.
 Many data elements can be zoned to meet specialized local store conditions.
 Zoned data includes: